Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 - **Nodes**: allows each node to hold a value, `val`, and accesses and sets that `val` in constant time,
 - **Child/parent connections**: allows each node to hold a left child and/or a right child, with access to the children in constant time

 Notice that we don't necessarily *need* to represent a node's `parent` connection explicitly; however, that might be a useful attribute to track should we ever need it.
-(How would we access `parent` if we don't define it in the constructor?
-How could this affect time complexities?)

 It'll be helpful to separate our concerns into two structures: `BSTNode` and `BinarySearchTree`.
 Each `BSTNode` will hold the information relevant to an individual node: its value and pointers to its children.
-For now, we'll leave off the pointer to its parent.
+It's up to you whether or not you want to include the parent pointer, but do know that it could determine how your methods are later written in the `BinarySearchTree` class.
 The `BinarySearchTree` will house a collection of nodes tied together using the conceptual rules of the BST outlined in the videos and readings.

 ## `BSTNode`